Tynda: 21st century

 She voluntarily left the post of mayor of Tynda on 9 December 2022.
 Mikhailova explained that she departed due to her health.
 Later that month, a criminal case was opened into Mikhailova, alleging corruption regarding the renovation of Krasnaya Presnya Street.
 Prosecutors alleged that the contractor, Karer-A, was awarded 600 million rubles to reconstruct the street, but that Mikhailova improperly handled over 130 million rubles.
 The head of Karer-A was found guilty in December 2023, and was sentenced to seven years in prison, and a fine of 500,000 rubles.
 Mikhailova's First Deputy was also found guilty, and was handed a suspended sentence of four years and five months.
 Mikhailova was later also found guilty, and was initially handed a six year sentence in a penal colony, although this was reduced to four and a half years upon an appeal by Mikhailova.
-As of January 2025, Mikhailova maintains her innocence, and has filed another appeal to serve her remaining sentence through penallabor, considered less harsh than the penal colony.
+As of January 2025, Mikhailova maintains her innocence, and has filed another appeal to serve her remaining sentence through penal labor, considered less harsh than the penal colony.

 Geography

-The town is located at an elevation of 500 m above sea level, near where the Getkan joins the Tynda River, after which the town was named.
+The town is located at an elevation of 520 m above sea level, near where the Getkan joins the Tynda River, after which the town was named.
 The Tynda then flows into the Gilyuy, a tributary of the Zeya, a few kilometers east of the town.

 Climate

 Tynda has a subarctic climate (Köppen climate classification Dwc) with severely cold, rather dry winters and warm, very rainy summers.
-Due to its slightly high elevation, Tynda has a pretty high diurnal temperature variation.
+Due to its slightly high elevation, Tynda sees greater diurnal temperature variation than other settlements in the region.